 Professor Sarah M. Shalf, director of the externship program and a former clerk for the Court of Appeals for the 11th Circuit, is the current supervisor of the program.

-The Emory Law School Supreme Court Advocacy Project is recognized in the legal community for its many successes.
+The Emory Law School Supreme Court Advocacy Program is recognized in the legal community for its many successes.

 ♦ Justice Breyer, in a dissenting opinion, cited a merits-stage amicus brief ELSSCAP filed in Florence v.
 Board of Chosen Freeholders on behalf of medical professionals.